PAIN MANAGEMENT

 Hypnotherapy shows you how to apply self-hypnosis to

-consent, meaning you need to be WILLING to heal).
-By
+meaning you need to be WILLING to heal).
+By trusting the

-trusting the right part of your brain to lead your body’s
+right part of your brain to lead your body’s response, by

-response, by learning to letting go of resistance to pain, fear
+learning to letting go of resistance to pain, fear of pain, by

-of pain, by relaxing and associating different thoughts to the
+relaxing and associating different thoughts to the pain, you

-pain, you can actually diminish the pain.
-That method is used
+can actually diminish the pain.
+That method is used a lot in

-a lot in dentistry, where for example, you can visualize a clock
+dentistry, where for example, you can visualize a clock dial,

-dial, where 12 represents the most extreme pain and 1 no
+where 12 represents the most extreme pain and 1 no pain at

-pain at all.
-The hypnotherapist can during a procedure that
+all.
+The hypnotherapist can during a procedure that would

-would normally « require » anesthesia, suggests to you the
+normally « require » anesthesia, suggests to you the absence of

-absence of pain by associating it with a lower number so that
+pain by associating it with a lower number so that indeed, you

-indeed, you will experience minimal or no pain at all.
+will experience minimal or no pain at all.
 Magic?
+No. You

 You focus completely, wholly, from the depth of your being on